alexmanrique/blog/_posts/2021-04-18-tools-to-work-as-a-developer.md

 Photo by <a href="https://unsplash.com/@mikaelashannon?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Mikaela Shannon</a> on <a href="https://unsplash.com/s/photos/desktop-apps?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 {: refdef}

-In this post, I'm going to talk about the applications that I use weekly.
+In this post, I'm going to talk about the tools that I use weekly.
 There are more that I use but in this list I add the ones that I couldn't work without them.

 ## Slack